 Applying for authorisation

-To apply for authorisation to remove VC in bovines older than 30 months, you can download both the:
+To apply for authorisation to remove VC in bovines older than 30 months, you must provide us with a copy of your Standard Operating Procedure (SOP), and a completed Statutory Risk Material Removal application form.
+You can download the latter below.

-An authorisation can be amended, suspended or revoked if it no longer meets the requirements in regulations eight and nine of the TSE Regulations.
+An authorisation can be amended, suspended or revoked if it no longer meets the requirements in regulations nine and ten of the TSE Regulations.

-They will then refer the appeal to the Operations Head Veterinarian who will respond within 20 working days of receipt.
+The appeal will then be referred to the Operations Head Veterinarian who will respond within 20 working days of receipt.